halon-extras/srs/README.md

 - secret `string` - A secret.
 The default is an empty secret.
 - hashlen `number` - Number of charaters to include from the secret hash.
 The default is 4.
+- time `number` - The current time.
+The default is now.

 ### srs_reverse(localpart, opts)